thibaut-neoledge/azure-docs.fr-fr/articles/remoteapp/remoteapp-tutorial-arawithpowershell.md

 <properties
-   pageTitle="Utiliser les applets de commande PowerShell avec Azure RemoteApp | Microsoft Azure" description="Apprenez à utiliser les applets de commande Windows PowerShell dans Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"
+   pageTitle="Use PowerShell cmdlets with Azure RemoteApp | Microsoft Azure" description="Learn how to use Windows PowerShell cmdlets in Azure RemoteApp." services="remoteapp" documentationCenter="" authors="guscatalano"